Research group: Semantic Web and Ontological Engineering (SWOE)

-The group had been gradually formed starting from approx. 2000, the initial topics having been the computerization of clinical guidelines (e.g., in the EU FP4 MGT project, where the Stepper tool for text-centric guideline formalization was developed) and modest contributions to the initial phase of the semantic web research (via non-funded partnership in EU FP5 projects such as OntoWeb and Knowledge Web).
+The seed of the group had been gradually formed since approx. 2000, the initial topics having been the computerization of clinical guidelines (e.g., in the EU FP4 MGT project, where the Stepper tool for text-centric guideline formalization was developed) and modest contributions to the initial phase of the semantic web research (via non-funded partnership in EU FP5 projects such as OntoWeb and Knowledge Web).
 In EU FP6, the team had been involved, among other, in the design of the Core Ontology of Multimedia (COMM), in the frame of the K-Space Network of Excellence (2006-2008).
 The group also hosted the EKAW 2006 conference (with V. Svátek as Co-Chair).
-Since 2006 the group (most notably, O. Zamazal) has also been engaged in the Ontology Matching community, in particular, as co-organizer of the OAEI campaigns and provider of the ‘conference’ benchmark (OntoFarm dataset).

-Currently, the core vision of the group is
+As summary, the current core vision of the group is:

 - To promote the linked data and open data principles (with special respect to the public sector), and train specialists for dealing with such data

 - To help bridge the gap between the linked data and ontological world using a “reactive ontological engineering” approach: trying to make sense of data structures that people create intuitively rather than enforcing them a “single best model”